mritogether/mritogether.github.io/21m/overview.md

 ---
-title: Overview
+title: Overview (past meeting)
 layout: default
 javascript: [ jquery-3.6.0.min.js, jQuery.scrollText.js, speaker_list.js ]
 ---

 # Recorded videos

-You can click on any talk title from the [program page](/timetable) to see the recorded video directly.
+You can click on any talk title from the [program page](/21m/timetable) to see the recorded video directly.
 Otherwise, this is a [playlist of all videos](https://www.youtube.com/playlist?list=PLeDygc8TN_J48APEUyle4Ql2uSTc74Nsg)

 # Meeting content